rhee876527/expert-octo-robot/README.md

 #### Automated unattended-upgrades

-`Renovate` listens on the `values.yaml` in all the `charts` in this `repo` and updates the `digest/version`.
+[Renovate bot](https://github.com/apps/renovate) tracks `values.yaml` in all the `charts` in this `repo` and updates the `digest/version`.
 Minor/patch updates `bypass` PR creation and get merged to the branch directly.
 Major updates will require a PR approval for `merge`.

 #### Effecting upgrades